armel/IC705MultiMeter/README.md

 #### Wifi Configuration

+If you're a using an IC7300 or IC9700, __it's necessary__ !

 Line 14 and 15, indicate your SSID and your Wifi password.
-If you're a using an IC7300 or IC9700, __it's necessary__ !

 In complement, you can view your IC705MultiMeter from a simple browser.
 It is even possible to control it by this way, as the buttons are clickable.
 In order to display your IC705MultiMeter in your browser, just go to `http://ip_address_of_your_ic705multimeter/`.
 As a reminder, the IP address that your IC705MultiMeter retrieves is displayed on the screen.

 > Beware: it's slow!
 And there is no automatic refresh.
 You have to click on the background of the screen image to make a new capture.
 And otherwise, as said, the buttons are functional.

-#### URL Proxy
+#### Proxy Configuration

-Line 18, indicate the URL (and port) of the Proxy.
 If you're a using an IC7300 or IC9700, __it's necessary__ !

+Line 18 and 19, indicate the CI-V COM port settings.
+So COM port number (COM1, /dev/ttyUSB0, etc.) and Baude rate.
+Line 20 and 21, indicate the URL and port of the Proxy.

+> About Proxy, the idea is to use a PC or a nano computer (like a Raspberry Pi) to connect the IC7300 or IC9700 transceiver via the USB cable (USB type A to USB type B).
+The M5Stack will talk to this PC by Wifi and the PC will talk to the transceiver by the USB cable.
+By this way, the M5Stack keeps the big advantage of being wireless.

 #### TFT image retention

 To avoid TFT image retention (also called _Burn In_), there is a kind of screen saver.
 If there is no action on the buttons or PTT, after a delay of 60 minutes, the screen will show the Icom logo.

-You can change the delay, line 21.
+You can change the delay, line 25.

 If the screen saver is active and you press a button or the PTT to transmit, the IC705MultiMeter screen will come back.